 - Emergency Contact Details

-This release contains updates to Divisions General; A (Applications under the Children Act 1989); B (Wardship and the inherent jurisdiction); C (Adoption); D (Child abduction: registration and enforcement); E (Personal protection and occupation of the family home); F (Protection of family property); G (Restriction of publicity); H (Mental and physical infirmity); and Appendix A10 (Practice Guidance).
+This release contains updates to Divisions General; A (Applications under the Children Act 1989); B (Wardship and the inherent jurisdiction); C (Adoption); D (Child abduction: registration and enforcement); E (Personal protection and occupation of the family home); F (Protection of family property); G (Restriction of publicity); H (Mental and physical infirmity); J (Civil partnership); Appendix 7 (Allocation Orders and Practice Directions); Appendix 9 (Family Proceedings Fees Order 2008); and Appendix 10 (Practice Guidance).

 "A very good tool for the busy family lawyer"